peterhinch/micropython-micro-gui/README.md

 Touch GUI's have many advantages, however they have drawbacks, principally cost and the need for calibration.
 Note that the latter does not apply to the [official LCD160cr](https://store.micropython.org/product/LCD160CRv1.1H).
-Another problem is that touch controllers vary, magnifying the difficulty of writing a portable GUI.
+Another problem is that there are a number of types of touch controller, magnifying the difficulty of writing a portable GUI.

 Pushbutton input works well and yields astonishingly low cost solutions.
 A network-connected board with a 135x240 color display can be built for under £20